cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 does not easily reformat if you do not use 4x3 aspect ratio.

 Naturally graphics should be provided in SVG or PDF format so they can scale well when we look at the final PDF.
-Includeing PNG, gif, or jpeg files often do not result in the necessary resolution or the files become real big.
-For this reason we for eaxmple can also not recommend tools such as tablaeu as they do not provide proper exports to high quality publication formats.
+Including PNG, gif, or jpeg files often do not result in the necessary resolution or the files become real big.
+For this reason we for example can also not recommend tools such as tablaeu as they do not provide proper exports to high quality publication formats.
 For interactive display such tool may be good, but for publications it produces inferior formatted images.